 Fish allergies are some of the most common food allergies in adults, and salmon rates as one of the most highly allergenic species of fish.
 An allergic reaction to salmon may indicate individual sensitivity to other or all kinds of fish and shellfish.
-For this reason, allergists counsel patients to avoid eating all types of fish and fish products.
-The Food Allergy and Anaphylaxis Network, or FAAN, also suggests that people with fish allergies stay away from seafood markets and preparation areas.
+For this reason, allergists counsel patients with fish allergies to avoid eating all types of fish and fish products.
+Food Allergy Research and Education or FARE also suggests that people with fish allergies stay away from seafood markets and preparation areas.

 Skin, eye, nose and digestive tract allergy symptoms are among the effects of exposure to salmon.
 Touching fish can produce itching and skin irritation at the point of contact.
 Inhaling steam from cooking or eating an allergenic fish can cause itchy and swollen eyes, lips and throat, nasal congestion and digestive upset, including vomiting and diarrhea.
 In rare allergic reactions, cardiovascular complications can cause dizziness and loss of consciousness.

-A salmon allergy puts patients at risk for rare but potentially fatal anaphylaxis.
+Salmon intolerance puts patients at risk for rare but potentially fatal anaphylaxis.
 In this condition, an abnormal drop in blood pressure combines with the breathing problems that arise from allergic inflammation of the airways.
 According to the National Institutes of Health, allergy symptoms such as shortness of breath, weakness and abnormal pulse after eating salmon warrant a call to 911.
-Anaphylactic allergic reactions can quickly escalate to fainting, shock and respiratory and cardiac arrest.
+Anaphylactic reactions from a salmon allergy can quickly escalate to fainting, shock, and respiratory and cardiac arrest.

 Because immunotherapy shots rarely mitigate allergic reactions to foods, the only “treatment” for fish allergies is to prevent allergens from entering the body.
 This means that patients must either avoid all types of fish or get tested for specific types.
 Doctors may order diagnostic elimination diets.
-The University of Maryland Medical Center advises patients never to attempt to reintroduce salmon or other fish into their menus without medical supervision.
+You should never attempt to reintroduce salmon or other fish into your diet without medical supervision.